Review: North Kingstown Golf Course

 The approach at 7

-The 8th hole is the most difficult par 3 at NK at 171 yards.
-In addition to its length, this hole is difficult due to a large, undulating green.
-Not only does this green slope back-to-front hard, it also has a ridge in the middle that makes putting from the opposite side miserable.
+The 8th hole is the most difficult par 3 at North Kingstown at 200 yards.
+In addition to its length, this hole plays slightly downhill and contains a very severe green that slopes steadily back-to-front with a vertical ridge running through it.
+Putting from the wrong side of the ridge all but guarantees a three-putt.

 IMG_8779